 By far the largest division within Paulding County Fire & Rescue is Operations.
-180 paid-professional firefighters staff 13 stations 7x24x365 and respond to approximately 13,000 911 calls per year.
+Nearly 200 paid-professional firefighters staff 13 stations 7x24x365 and respond to just under 20,000 911 calls per year.

 The Operations Division is overseen by the Deputy Chief who has three Division Chiefs each of whom are responsible for daily shifts.

 Paulding County is separated geographically into two Battalion’s – north and south.
 Battalion Chiefs manage operations in their respective areas.
 All of our stations are staffed with Firefighters, Paramedics & EMT’s, and Hazardous Materials specialists.

 Our Firefighters do much more than just fight fires.
 They are responsible for a wide variety of services within the community such as: